The ACTIONFINDER: An unsupervised deep learning algorithm for calculating actions and the acceleration field from a set of orbit segments: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Using modern deep learning tools we have constructed a method to transform observable astrometric coordinates into action and angle coordinates with a scheme that is effectively a back-to-front version of that developed by \citet{McGill1990}, together with the canonical point-transformation improvement by \citet{1994MNRAS.268.1033K}.
+The present paper represents the first step of a research program aimed at using modern deep learning tools to perform the canonical transformation of positions and velocities to (and from) actions and angles variables from a sample of orbit-segments, and to find the underlying gravitational potential of the (simulated or real) system in an unsupervised way.
+Here, we do not deal with real data or complex simulated systems yet, but have constructed, and tested for simple configurations, a method to transform observable astrometric coordinates into action and angle coordinates with a scheme that is effectively a back-to-front version of that developed by \citet{McGill1990}, together with the canonical point-transformation improvement by \citet{1994MNRAS.268.1033K}.

 The deep neural nets used here are able to generate non-linear functions that are more flexible than a linear decomposition into Fourier coefficients, and this flexibility may make it easier to fit more general dynamical systems.
-A further advantage of our method is that it simultaneously uses {\it all} the data at its disposal to fit the generating functions of the canonical transformations.
+A nice feature of our method is that it simultaneously uses {\it all} the data at its disposal to fit the generating functions of the canonical transformations.
 This contrasts to earlier methods where each orbit is fitted independently to derive the best set of Fourier coefficients for that orbit, bearing in mind that each such orbit requires many constraining data points due to the large number of Fourier coefficients that have to be fit.
 Moreover, once the transformation from positions and velocities is found, it is easy to inverse it in a supervised way.
-The main advantage of the method, however, is that we do not need to know in advance the Hamiltonian or potential of the system under investigation.
+The main advantage of the method presented here, however, is that we do not need to know in advance the Hamiltonian or potential of the system under investigation.
 The algorithm finds it for us.